 This is another simple maintenance tip I’ve noticed not many people know about.
 If you already have an exhaust silencer installed on your quad, you may just need to repack the insulation.

 Some ATVs come stock with a silencer on the exhaust from the factory that you will need to repack.
-You can use the same silencer packing material I recommended up above in the ‘pack the muffler’ section.
+You can use the same silencer packing material I recommended above in the ‘pack the muffler’ section.

 You should only need to do this every few years depending on how much you ride.
 It’s a simple process.
-Start by taking the exhaust silencer off the exhaust and disassemble until you have access to the material in the silencer.
+Start by taking the exhaust silencer off the exhaust and disassemble it until you have access to the material in the silencer.

 Pull out all the old silencer packing material and clean the core.
 It doesn’t hurt to blow out the silencer with compressed air if you can.
-Install new packing material and reassembly the silencer.
+Install new packing material and reassemble the silencer.
 Easy as that, you’re done.

 Sum It Up

-If everything looks good, I would repack the stock silencer if you have one, or go ahead and buy an aftermarket silencer for best results.
+If everything looks good, I would repack the stock silencer if you have one, or go ahead and buy an aftermarket silencer for the best results.
 Install a spark arrestor for a little help with the noise if you don’t already have one.

 In a pinch you could always pack the muffler, but remember, that could lower your airflow which will reduce your engine power or cause problems.